Longmont’s big plans for First and Main project

 “The idea is to have ground-floor businesses, then apartment units or condos above,” said Phil Greenwald, transportation planner for Longmont.

-It’s a concept that fits with studies showing a Generation Y population of young professionals interested in living close to shopping areas coupled with a
+It’s a concept that fits with studies showing a Generation Y population of young professionals interested in living close to shopping areas coupled with a growing population of empty-nesters, both groups ready to reduce dependency on personal cars.

 More breaking news...